CSE trainings move beyond ESG metrics to show positive corporate results from incorporating the UN Sustainable Development Goals (SDGs).

 The need for practitioners is urgent in urban centers, leading CSE to offer three spring trainings in North America in Atlanta, Toronto and New York.
 Urban centers need an enormous influx of sustainability-trained staff.
 Whether it’s infrastructure, finance, transportation, or health care, manufacturing, real estate, energy or IT, trained sustainability practitioners are needed in every field and every discipline – public and private.

-First up, CSE will address a major need in the US – sustainability in IT, an emerging sector to be discussed in Atlanta, March 8-9, 2018.
+CSE addressed a major need in the US – sustainability in IT, an emerging sector in Atlanta, March 8-9, 2018.
 CSE research has identified weaknesses in the IT sector.
 Silicon Valley corporations lag behind the sustainability achievements of the Fortune Global 500, leaving a major opportunity for Atlanta.

-On top of a comprehensive agenda, other topics key to their regions will be the focus of trainings in Toronto, April 26-27 and in New York, June 7-8.
-For more information on city themes, registration, Early Bird and Group Discounts, contact CSRPerformance@cse-net.org.
+On top of a comprehensive agenda, other topics key to their regions will be the focus of training in New York City, June 11-12.
+For more information on city themes, registration and Group Discounts, contact email@example.com.